dudetracey/66DaysOfData/README.md

 ## Day 28
 Got through most of the exercsises in the second section of the Pandas exercises.
 Felt way better about them the second time around as I was using similar examples from the first set to compare the main syntax.
 Excited to wrap them up tomorrow!

+## Day 29
+Super excited to say that I solved a tough problem that I totally got stuck on yesterday.
+I also solved it in a slightly different way than what was shown in the answer key!
+Hooray!